cuilakers/LinearStreamJMLR/README.md

-> Code of the experiments for **Practical and Linear-Time Algorithms for Representative Subset Selection From Data Streams** submitted to TKDE.
+> Code of the experiments for **Practical and Linear-Time Algorithms for Streaming Submodular Maximization with Knapsack Constraints** submitted to JMLR.

 ## Application: Maximum Coverage on Networks